-The PSW Educational Conference/WPRC Poster Session is scheduled for Thursday, April 2 and Friday April 3 from 11:30 am - 1:00 pm.
+The PSW Educational Conference/WPRC Poster Sessions are scheduled for Thursday, April 2 and Friday April 3 from 11:45 am - 12:45 pm.
 For residents who would like to present a poster in addition to the Platform Presentation, please follow the guidelines below:

 Residents presenting posters will be assigned a number corresponding to a freestanding display board with a usable surface of 4 x 8 feet horizontal.
+Poster presenters will be assigned a presentation day - either April 2 or April 3.
+Due to the number of posters presented, we can not accommodate requests for specific presentation days.
 Residents will be furnished with a display board, but will be responsible for providing other items such as tacks, handout materials, etc.

 Posters must be professional in appearance, provide project information such as title and authors, abstract components (objectives, methods, results and conclusions), and charts and figures as necessary.